 - If you fail to take your RMD by the deadline, you will pay a 50% excise tax on the amount you should have withdrawn.
 If you don’t take your RMD from your 401(k) plan, you may get a check in the mail anyway.
 Employer-sponsored retirement plans may force you to take the RMD even if you don’t request one.
 If an employer fails to distribute a participant’s RMD, the plan may face potential disqualification, which would have negative consequences for all plan participants.

 Looking for some guidance on how to best plan your RMD to minimize your tax bill and maximize your savings?
 We can help.
-Sign up for a free conversation with a member of our advisor network today.
+Request a complimentary conversation with a member of our advisor network today.